caraya/personal-blog/content/blog/migrating-from-wordpress-to-eleventy-part-3.md

 One thing that has been very frustrating is to figure out how to handle drafts and future posts (posts that are complete but will not be published for a while).

-if you set `draft: true` in the post front matter or the date is in the future from the date you're publishing.
-Eleventy will set the permalink to false and exclude the post from all collections
+if you set `draft: true` in the post front matter or the date is in the future from the date you're publishing Eleventy will set the permalink to false and exclude the post from all collections

-## Evaluate Hosting

-Now that I've moved to a static site generator it makes sense to re-evaluate my hosting situation.
+{% raw %}

+{% endraw %}

+## Conditionally loading assets

+Rather than load every asset in every page, whether needed, or not, I decided to load assets only on the posts they are needed